Checklist: Four Questions You Should Ask Yourself Before Hosting a Meeting

 If you host a meeting with six engineers, the LEAST amount of money your meeting will cost is $525.
 That's a lot of money!

-So as leaders, how do we ensure we keep our overhead costs low?
+So as leaders, how do we keep our overhead costs low?
 Here are a few tips.

-Before sending your meeting invitation to a bunch of people, ask these basic questions.
+Before sending your meeting invitation to many people, ask these basic questions.

 1. Did you prepare an Agenda that spells out what the meeting aims to achieve?

 Most of the time, if the purpose of the meeting is for people to get together and make decisions, then you're good.
 This is a perfect use of a meeting.
 Another acceptable use of meeting time is to bring attention to risks you see or foresee.
-I don't suggest making a habit of only hosting meetings with bad news or possible risks, but it's acceptable.
+I don't suggest only hosting meetings with bad news or possible risks, but it's acceptable.

 2. Did you prepare a sharable document that you want everyone to review before or during the meeting?
 Who is going to contribute to this meeting?